Security / Admins / Releases

 How Can I Prepare in a Sandbox?

 In order to get ahead of this requirement, you can enable MFA in your Sandbox environments ahead of time.
-This will also give users time to enrol in methods ahead of the enforcement date.
+This will also give users time to enrol in methods ahead of the enforcement date and to deal with any teething issues.

 From this page, enable “Require multi-factor authentication (MFA) for all direct UI logins to your Salesforce org” to ensure MFA for all human logins to that environment.